19 January 2024

 Optometrists recommended to be added to critical skills occupation list

 The Department of Enterprise Trade and Employment (DETE) has recommended that optometrists be added to the critical skills occupation list.
 The recommendation follows DETE's open consultation on all occupations in Ireland and their suitability for inclusion in the list.
-FODO Ireland submitted
+FODO Ireland submitted evidence to the consultation arguing for optometrists to be added to the critical skills occupation list.

 Listed occupations are deemed vital to growing Ireland's economy.
 They are highly skilled and in high demand, yet in short supply.